-When the ex-husband’s girlfriend invited me to join her on a China vacation to celebrate her 50th birthday, of course I said yes!
-Who better to travel halfway round the world with than the crazy lady my son calls the evil step-monster?
+When the ex-husband’s girlfriend invited me to go on a China vacation to celebrate her 50th birthday, of course, I said yes!
+Who better to travel halfway around the world with than the crazy lady my son calls the evil step-monster?

 While she’d been dreaming of visiting China for almost 25 years, we still researched hard and planned meticulously.
-Despite all of our planning, China was still a revelation and a culture shock.
-It’s a profoundly beautiful, challenging and thought-provoking country that’s left an imprint deep in our hearts.
+Despite all of our planning, China was a revelation and a culture shock.
+It’s a profoundly beautiful, challenging, and thought-provoking country that’s left an imprint deep in our hearts.

 We’re already busy

-plotting planning our next China vacation as there’s so much more to see.
+plotting planning our next Chinese vacation as there’s so much more to see.

 Things to Know Before Your China Vacation

-Booking.com has thousands of properties across China including hotels, apartments and hostels.
-You can even stay in monasteries, tented camps or on a farm if that’s more your idea of a real escape.
-One of the best things about using Booking.com is their flexibility, with free cancellation on many rooms.
+Booking.com has thousands of properties across China, including hotels, apartments, and hostels.
+You can stay in monasteries, tented camps or on a farm if that’s your idea of a real escape.
+One of the best things about using Booking.com is their flexibility, with free cancellation in many rooms.
 Combine this with their book now, pay later (at check-in) system and you get the security of bagging the accommodation you want at a price you’re happy with, plus the option to make changes to your itinerary if you want/need to.
-Happy days….
+Check out Booking.com offers here.

 Getting Your Visa

 You can’t get a visa on arrival in China.
-You have to organise it before you travel.
-You also need to provide evidence of your travel plans, including flights and accomodation to get a visa.
+You have to organise it before you travel and you need to provide evidence of your travel plans, including flights and accommodation to get a visa.
 So book those first.

-If you search online, you’ll find a host of companies suggesting it’s hard to get a visa for China.
+Pro Tip: If you search online, you’ll find a host of companies suggesting it’s hard to get a visa for China.
 Don’t believe them – they want to charge a hefty fee doing it for you.
-The DIY route is a little time-consuming but it’s not difficult and it will save you £££s.
-Everything you need to know is online, including the detailed process, costs and timelines.
+The DIY route is a little time-consuming, but it’s not difficult, and it will save you £££s.
+Everything you need to know is online, including the detailed process, costs, and timelines.

-Don’t even think about traveling so far from home without a comprehensive travel insurance policy.
-China is safe for visitors, but it’s notorious for transport delays, and if you have any kind of accident, you really don’t want to spend any extended time in a Chinese hospital.
+Don’t even think about travelling so far from home without a comprehensive travel insurance policy.
+China is safe for visitors, but it’s notorious for transport delays, and if you have an accident, you don’t want to spend any extended time in a Chinese hospital.
 Pick a travel insurance company that has you (and all of your kit) covered.
-World Nomads offers good value, comprehensive travel insurance and top notch customer service.
+World Nomads offers excellent value, comprehensive travel insurance, and top-notch customer service.
 They will get you home whatever your trip throws at you.

 Organise Your Documents

-Save all the documents you printed for your visa application, as you’ll need to carry the following with you while you’re in China:
+Save all the documents you printed for your visa application, as you’ll need to carry the following with you while you’re on your China vacation: